kubedb/cli/docs/guides/redis/monitoring/using-builtin-prometheus.md

 configmap "prometheus-server-conf" created
 ```

-Now, the below yaml is used to deploy Prometheus in kubernetes :
+Now, the below yaml is used to deploy Prometheus in kubernetes:

 ```yaml
 apiVersion: apps/v1